-- 9. Remove the valve stem (#7) by loosening the coupling jam nut (#13A) and coupling (#13).
-Valve stem threads are left handed, so you have to turn the coupling and jam nut the 'wrong' way to loosen them. - 10.
-If sleeve (#1) is provided with positive opening tabs (integrally molded tabs bolted to the pinch bar), follow steps 'a' through 'e' below.
-If no positive opening tabs are provided, proceed directly to step 11. - a) Remove bolts, nuts and washers that secure the positive opening tabs to the pinch bar (8A, 8B, 8C).
-The sleeve (#1) is now free from the both pinch bars (#9 & 10).
+- 7. After the bonnet assembly is apart and the actuator stem is fully retracted, remove the retaining rope or sling.
+Separate the upper and lower bonnet halves. - 8.
+Remove the valve stem (#7) by loosening the coupling jam nut (#13A) and coupling (#13).
+Valve stem threads are left handed, so you have to turn the coupling and jam nut the 'wrong' way to loosen them.

+- 9. If sleeve (#1) is provided with positive opening tabs (integrally molded tabs bolted to the pinch bar), follow steps 'a' through 'e' below.
+If no positive opening tabs are provided, proceed directly to step 10. - a) Remove bolts, nuts and washers that secure the positive opening tabs to the pinch bar (8A, 8B, 8C).
+The sleeve (#1) is now free from the pinch bar (#8).
 Discard old sleeve.
 Prepare new sleeve for installation. - b) Punch holes through the positive opening tabs using a gasket or pliers type punch.
-The diameter of the holes in tabs should be approximately equal to hole diameter in pinch bar.

-- c) Positive opening tab holes must be in proper alignment with respect to the flange face holes, or there will be hell to pay when you reinstall the valve.
+The diameter of the holes in tabs should be approximately equal to hole diameter in pinch bar. - c) Positive opening tab holes must be in proper alignment with respect to the flange face holes, or there will be hell to pay when you reinstall the valve.
 It is very difficult to twist the rubber sleeve to align these holes later. - d) Replace tab bolts, nuts and washers (#8A, 8B & 8C).
 Use flat washers on every hole.
-If you replace bolts (#8A), cut or grind flush with nut (#8C) so bolts do not puncture sleeve in closed position. - e) Trim the tabs even with the top surface of the pinch bar. - 11.
-Apply a coat of silicone valve sealant to the mating flanges of the bonnet halves. - 12.
-Coat the stem (#7) where it passes through the bearing with a light application of grease or machine oil.
+If you replace bolts (#8A), cut or grind flush with nut (#8C) so bolts do not puncture sleeve in closed position. - e) Trim the tabs even with the top surface of the pinch bar.